Fran Bow: Reception

 Fran Bow sold 10,000 copies in its first month.
 The game received a score of 70/100 on reviews aggregation website Metacritic, indicating a mixed response.
 Adam Smith, writing at Rock, Paper, Shotgun, gave the game a positive review, describing it as a game that "sits alongside Wonderland and Oz – imaginative, strange, unsettling, intelligent and charged with a rare and beautiful sense of hope".
 Smith felt however, that some plot threads were not satisfactorily concluded.
 Joel Couture, in an article for Gamasutra, used Fran Bow to discuss the merits of an ambiguous ending; Figueroa responded that she preferred to "give the answers in a metaphorical way", allowing players to interpret those signals through their own experiences.

 The Sorrowvirus: A Faceless Short Story

 Fran Bow also appears in The Sorrowvirus: A Faceless Short Story as an animate doll, used with the permission of Killmonday Games.
 Fran Bow in The Sorrowvirus: A Faceless Short Story holds no canonical connection to its parent title and is instead a guest-star in a separate video game universe.

+Future

+On September 3rd 2025, during Killmonday’s 10th anniversary Afterlive stream, an untitled follow-up game was officially announced.
+It will serve as a crossover between Fran Bow and Killmonday’s other game Little Misfortune, which is set in the same universe.